An Easy and Delicious 4-Ingredient Frosting Recipe

 - Place the confectioners’ sugar in a large mixing bowl.
 Pour the hot brown sugar mixture over the confectioners’ sugar.
 Beat with an electric mixer on low until frosting is smooth and creamy.

-- Use immediately on cake since it hardens quickly.
-If frosting hardens before you pour it on cake, reheat over low heat until it softens.
+- Use immediately on the cake since it hardens quickly.
+If the frosting hardens before you pour it on the cake, reheat it over low heat until it softens.

 This recipe made just enough for a perfectly thick layer on a 9×13 cake.
 I would definitely double it if I were planning to use it on a layer cake.
 I think I would also make it in two separate batches since it hardens so quickly.